microsoft/cordova-plugin-ms-appinsights/README.md

-This plugin is not currently supported, or maintained by Microsoft.
+This plugin is not currently supported or maintained by Microsoft.

 # Application Insights plugin for Apache Cordova apps